Discobrick/GreenUML-WRK/README.md

      Location: http://odo.lv/ftp/tools/GreenUpdateSite
 - Click OK
 - Choose what features to install and follow further instructions

+### Creating update site

+ Download the GreenUpdateSite folder `https://github.com/Discobrick/GreenUML-WRK/tree/master/GreenUpdateSite` to your computer or server.
+ And then use a link to the folder as an Update Site

 ## Users guide and additional information
 - [Using the Green UML Plugin for Eclipse](https://www.clear.rice.edu/comp310/Eclipse/GreenUML/)